 - Personalizing the customer experience and the look and feel of your store

-However, as you start to require more advanced functionality, your monthly premium will increase.
+However, your monthly premium will increase as you require more advanced functionality.
 You’ll have to pay more than $29 a month if you want to use gift cards, build professional reports, and implement advanced shipping options.

 One of Magento’s greatest strengths is payment processing for international merchants.
-Magento offers 148 payment processors, many of which come with support for different countries and languages.
-Since 65% of global online consumers prefer content in their own language, being able to offer that international, multilingual experience is vital to successfully target global merchants.
+Magento offers several payment processor options that support different countries and languages.
+Because 65% of global online consumers prefer content in their language (even if it’s poor quality), offering a multilingual experience is vital to target international merchants successfully.

-The first thing you might notice is the difference in the number of extensions made available for each.
-The Magento marketplace offers over 3,487 extensions, Shopify’s 4,200.
-And it’s not just the quantity of add-ons that make Magento so much more versatile, it’s the quality as well.
+Delving into the app and extension options available to merchants on Magento and Shopify, the first thing you might notice is the difference in the number made available for each.
+The Magento marketplace offers over 3,524 extensions, while Shopify’s marketplace offers 7,000 apps.
+But it’s not just the quantity of add-ons that matters when analyzing Shopify versus Magento — it’s also the quality.

 Shopify apps allow merchants to:

-- Make basic edits to important SEO data
+- Make basic edits to necessary SEO data.

 Magento extensions allow merchants to:

-A comparison of some of the more popular add-ons for each platform shows that Magento is truly geared towards delivering a custom user experience, and its extension marketplace aids in doing so.
+Comparing some of the more popular add-ons for each platform shows that Magento is genuinely geared towards delivering a custom user experience.

 |Yotpo Reviews||Facebook Channel|